 Talk to anyone who knew and loved him.
 They have a hundred of their own stories, each as good or better.

 The Real Don Steele passed away ten years ago today.
 He was only 61 (although the way he lived it was closer to 108).
 There is a tribute website that features pictures, and a few samples of his work.
 If you want to hear the greatest cookin’ jock to ever crack a mic in the heyday of top 40, check him out.

 Real also appeared in some highly prestigious films such as EATING RAOUL, DEATH RACE 2000 (starring Sylvester Stallone), ROCK N’ ROLL HIGH SCHOOL, and Ron Howard’s first directing effort, GRAND THEFT AUTO.
 Television credits are equally as impressive: TALES FROM THE CRYPT and HERE COMES THE BRIDES.

 I had the pleasure of working with him at two radio stations, K100 and TenQ in LA in the 70’s.
 He also fell off my couch stinking drunk one night and my wife still invited him to dinner again.

-Every year on his birthday, April 1st, I wish that maybe his passing is just an April’s Fool joke.
+His birthday was April 1st, I wish that maybe his passing is just an April’s Fool joke.
 That would be so like him.
 And at 3:00 I could turn on the radio, “Devil with a Blue Dress” by Mitch Ryder would come blazing out of my speaker and I would hear “The Real Don Steele is alive, ALIVE!”